xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 and the `define` keyword to define a global variable's term.

-- A variable introduced by linear assignment is called "local variable" (or "bound variable"), and global variable (or say free variable) is different from them.
+- A variable introduced by linear assignment is called "local variable" (or "bound variable"), and a global variable (or say free variable) is different from them.

 ```
 claim one { Nat }